Teacher Tax Deductions Thumbnail

 4. Clothing and Laundry Expenses

-Does your workplace require you to wear clothing distinctive to their organisation?
-If so, you can claim a teacher tax deduction for buying, repairing and cleaning those work clothing items.
+Does your workplace require you to wear clothing specific to their organisation?
+If so, you can claim a teacher tax deduction for buying, repairing and cleaning those work clothing items, including a laundry allowance.

 Work clothing that you can claim a teacher tax deduction for includes: